Macrometacorp/docs/docs/search/search-functions.md

 - **analyzer** (string, _optional_): name of an [analyzer](analyzers/index.md).
 Uses the analyzer of a wrapping `ANALYZER()` call if not specified or defaults to `"identity"`
 - returns nothing: the function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise

-Given a View indexing an attribute _text_ with the `"text_en"` analyzer and a document `{ "text": "Lorem ipsum dolor sit amet, consectetur adipiscing elit" }`, the following query would match it:
+Given a view indexing an attribute _text_ with the `"text_en"` analyzer and a document `{ "text": "Lorem ipsum dolor sit amet, consectetur adipiscing elit" }`, the following query would match it:

 ```js
 FOR doc IN viewName